 Relocation of the inlet air filter is a recommended solution when the surrounding ambient area around the air compressor contains hazardous vapors or fumes.
 There are air filters which can remove hazardous fumes or vapors; however, they are costly to purchase and maintain.

-If you’d like more information about FS-Curtis rotary screw air compressors, please click on the icons below to download product literature.
-I you have questions or would like more information or pricing, please visit our Distributor Lookup page on our website to locate a distributor in your area.
+If you have questions or would like more information or pricing, please visit our Distributor Lookup page on our website to locate a distributor in your area.

 A Variable Speed Drive compressor sounds like a smart idea, but is it really?

-Earlier we posted a blog on why rotary machines are often not ideal applications in auto care shops –Now let’s address another rotary compressor question that auto care facilities ask us on a regular basis: Should I spend the extra money to put an energy-saving Variable Speed Drive (aka: Variable Frequency Drive) rotary screw compressor in my facility?
+Let’s address the rotary compressor question that auto care facilities ask us on a regular basis: Should I spend the extra money to put an energy-saving Variable Speed Drive (aka: Variable Frequency Drive) rotary screw compressor in my facility?
 The short answer to this question is: probably not.

 The folks asking this question have heard that VSD/VFD machines may cost more up front but that they cost less to run and thus pay for themselves in the long run.
 In addition, many utility companies offer rebates for VSD/VFD machines that can help offset the larger up-front cost.
 Just like everyone else, automotive care facilities want to save money and energy, so this supposed value proposition sounds attractive.
 Right?